 They’re often the size of furniture and appliances, but they’re much less sturdy.
-A TV has got a full face of fragile glass that can be ruined by a single scratch and complex interior electronic components that are vulnerable to temperature and humidity.
+A TV has a full face of fragile glass that can be ruined by a single scratch.
+It also has complex interior electronic components that are vulnerable to temperature and humidity.
 In addition, TVs often are quite heavy.
-Meanwhile, newer sets are wide and thin, making it nearly impossible to put one in a standard moving box.
+Meanwhile, modern flat screen TVs are wide and thin, making it nearly impossible to put one in a standard moving box.

 How to Store a TV the Right Way

 - Clean your TV using a microfiber cloth.

 - Remove the stand (if your television has one).

 - Ideally you’ll want to pack the TV set in the original box with the original foam packing inserts.

 - Place the TV upright – NEVER store screen down or in any way that puts pressure on the screen.

 The one thing you’ll want to do before boxing up your TV for storage is to clean it thoroughly.
 Your biggest enemy here is dust.
 Large amounts of dust can get inside your TV’s air vents and muck up the internal parts.

 Even a small amount of dust can scratch your TV’s screen—just by sitting there.
 When moving, you’ll inevitably cause friction against your screen, and any dust between the screen and whatever is rubbing against it can create thousands of tiny scratches that will ruin your screen’s clarity.

 - Storage tip: To remove dust, use either a compressed air duster (the kind that comes in a can and often is used on keyboards) or a very soft cloth, made either of microfiber or cotton.